 This post contains affiliate links

-I’ve been buying and selling on eBay for 10 years now so I like to think I know a thing or two about shopping online on eBay and getting a good bargain.
-So here are my top ten eBaybuying tips:
+I’ve been buying and selling on eBay for 15 years now.
+Therefore, I like to think I know a thing or two about shopping online on eBay and getting a good bargain.
+So here are my top ten eBay buying tips:

 Me in a bargain eBay outfit.
 The cardigan (99p), dress (£4.71) and belt (came with another £2 dress) are all eBay finds.

 I’ve split my guide into two main categories: searching and bidding.

 With so many listings, it can be daunting trying to find exactly what you are looking for on eBay.
 Here are my top tips for finding what you want without the overwhelm.